The Royal Warwickshire Regiment

 Men from the RWR played a major role on the Western Front in WWI.
 The regiment lost 11,610 men.
 Six were awarded Victoria Crosses for outstanding bravery.
 One of those seriously wounded in the first battle of Ypres was a Lieutenant Montgomery, who went on to lead the British forces in WWII.
 His banner hangs in St. Mary’s Church outside the Regimental Chapel in the north transept.

 The Regimental Chapel at St. Mary’s

 The RWR Chapel was established in the Collegeate Church of St. Mary after WWII and features a stained glass window by Philip Chatwin honouring those from the regiment who had given their lives in war.
 In 1952 the Regimental Chapel was dedicated by the then Chaplain General and the stained glass window was unveiled by Field Marshal the Viscount Montgomery of Alamein.

 In the church to the right of the chancel there is a monument in the style of a tomb, made of alabaster and marble, dedicated to the Warwickshire troops who died in WWI.

 Their names are inscribed in a book displayed in a glass case on top of the shrine; a page is turned each day.
 Volunteer churchwardens will help you look for a particular name if you wish.

-In 2018, to mark the centenary of The Armistice, Warwick people and organisations have been knitting, crocheting and cutting-out thousands of poppies with the target of producing one for each of the 11,610 local men and women who gave their lives in the 1914-18 war.
+In 2018, to mark the centenary of The Armistice, Warwick people and local organisations hand-made thousands of poppies with the target of producing one for each of the 11,610 members of the RWR who gave their lives in the 1914-18 war.
 Knitted, crocheted and painted poppies arrived from all over the world.
 In the end there were over 62,000 decorating the church in a spectacular display, with the medieval Beauchamp Chapel reserved for children’s displays.
-The project is called ‘Warwick Poppies 2018’
+The project was called ‘Warwick Poppies 2018’